PoisotLab/ms_metaweb_perspectives/README.md

 therefore, not only does our method recommend interactions that may exist, it gives each interaction a score, allowing us to properly weigh them.

+# The metaweb is an inherently probabilistic object

 Yet, owing to the inherent plasticity of interactions, there have been documented instances of food webs undergoing rapid collapse/recovery cycles over short periods of time [@Pedersen2017SigCol].
 The embedding of a network, in a